chroma-core/chroma/docs/CIP_Chroma_Improvment_Proposals.md

 A CIP should contain the following sections:

 - Motivation: describe the problem to be solved
+- Impact: describe what percentage of users do we think will be impacted by the proposed change.
 - Proposed Change: describe the new thing you want to do.
 This may be fairly extensive and have large subsections of its own.
 Or it may be a few sentences, depending on the scope of the change.
 - New or Changed Public Interfaces: impact to any of the "compatibility commitments" described above.
 We want to call these out in particular so everyone thinks about them.
 - Migration Plan and Compatibility: if this feature requires additional support for a no-downtime upgrade describe how that will work